chmeliik-rhtap/testing-tasks/SHARED-CI.md

 > If you have [`uv`][uv] installed, you can run `uvx cruft` and don't need
 > to install `cruft` itself.

-TODO: add a github action that checks for updates and sends PRs.

 ## Making changes

 You can edit the shared CI files if necessary, but please consider sending PRs